Deadly Yosemite National Park Fire Doubles In Size, Shuts Major Route

 “You can’t see anything, it’s so smoky outside.
 It’s crazy,” said front desk clerk Spencer Arebalo, as quoted by Yahoo News.

-Evacuations were also issued for rural communities on the edge of the Yosemite Nation Park as well as nearby motels.
+Evacuations were also issued for rural communities on the edge of the Yosemite National Park as well as nearby motels.
 Meanwhile, a portion of Highway 140 into the park shuttered over the weekend, prompting motorists to seek alternative routes.

 As of early Monday morning, the fire has yet to claim any structures, but some 108 buildings along Highway 140 fall under threat.
 Firefighters toiled at preserving them and preventing the blaze from crossing over Ferguson Ridge, SF Gate reported.